This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 The backup of running-configuration does not contain the Key Pairs.
 The full backup done with ASDM can contain the Key Pairs.

 The Identity Certificates can be exported from an ASA with ASDM or CLI, before it fails.
-In case of failover pair, the certificates and Key Pairs are synchronised to a standby unit with write standby command.
-In case one node of failover pair is replaced, it is enough to configure the basic failover and push the config to the new device.
+In case of failover pair, the certificates and Key Pairs are synchronized to a standby unit with a write standby command.
+If one node of failover pair is replaced, it is enough to configure the basic failover and push the configuration to the new device.

-In case a Key Pair is lost with the device and there is no backup, a new certificate needs to be signed with Key Pair present on the new device.
+If a Key Pair is lost with the device and there is no backup, a new certificate must be signed with a Key Pair present on the new device.

 4.0 |